AmericanRedCross/QGIS_Training/materials_v2.8/exercise1.md

 10. Release the mouse button.
 You will see that the map has been repositioned.
 You should now see Vietnam in the center of the map.
 11. To return to the whole view of the region, click the Zoom Full button.
   ![][zoomfull]
-12. **Note:** The Zoom Full and the Zoom to Layer button in this example would give us very similar results.
+12. The Zoom Full and the Zoom to Layer button in this example would give us very similar results.
 However, this will not always be the case.
 The Zoom to Layer button will redraw the map zooming to whichever layer is highlighted in the Layer Panel.
   ![][zoomtolayer]

 ## Section 5: Introduction to the Layer Panel
 The previous section showed you how to zoom in and out, move, and navigate your map.
 In this section you will learn to turn a layer on or off using the Layer Panel.
 The Layer Panel in QGIS shows you the layers of data that are available to be shown on your map.
 Think of layers as pieces of data that can be added one on top of the other and displayed together.

 1. In the Layers Panel there are currently 4 items: `populatedPlaces_region_ne10m`, `water_rivers_region_10m`, `water_lakes_region_ne10m`, and `admin0_region_ne10m` layers.
 1. In the Layer Panel, uncheck the `populatedPlaces_region_ne10m` check box.
 The red dots on the map that show cities will disappear.
 2. In the Layer Panel, check the `water_rivers_region_10m` check box.
 Now you will see blue lines on your map that show rivers.